prosvita/QIRIMTATARTILI/text/şamil_alâdin/__çoraçıqlar/_part/şamil_alâdin__çoraçıqlar_part_1.crh.md

 İbram ağa indemedi.
 Azbar qapuğa doğru adımladı.
-Qapuğa yakıñlağan soñ maña işaret parmağını köterdi.
+Qapuğa yaqınlağan soñ maña işaret parmağını köterdi.
 Yanına bardım.

 – Şimdi ne işiñ bar? – dep soradı menden. – İsmail efendinen nasıl añlaştıñız?